Consider The Following Steady Two Dimensional Velocity Field

 2. Pathlines: Tracing Particle Trajectories

 A pathline is the actual path traced by a fluid particle as it moves through the flow.
-To determine the pathline, we need to track the position of a particle as a function of time.
+Plus, to determine the pathline, we need to track the position of a particle as a function of time.
 Let (x<sub>p</sub>(t), y<sub>p</sub>(t)) be the coordinates of a particle at time t.
-The velocity of the particle is given by:

 dx<sub>p</sub>/dt = u(x<sub>p</sub>, y<sub>p</sub>) dy<sub>p</sub>/dt = v(x<sub>p</sub>, y<sub>p</sub>)